tmspzz/Rome/README.md

 $ rome list --platform iOS --cache-prefix Swift3
 ```

-If you pref a more accurate way of generating cache prefixes for different swift versions
+If you prefer a more accurate way of generating cache prefixes for different swift versions
 consider using the following:

 ```